seung-lab/eyewire-public-api/README.md

 #Eyewire Public API - WIP
-- This is a draft, the api is available to try at https://beta.eyewire.org
+This is a draft, the api is available to try at https://beta.eyewire.org

+# Table of Contents
 <!-- MarkdownTOC autolink=true bracket=round -->

 - [Overview](#overview)